laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 The deprecated runtime retrieval and modification of the underlying authentication service has been removed and the service must be injected into the helper constructor.
 Specifically, the methods `Laminas\View\Helper\Identity::setAuthenticationService()` and `Laminas\View\Helper\Identity::getAuthenticationService()` have been removed.

-#### Json Helper

-The JSON view helper is now final and has no inheritance hierarchy.

 ## Removed Features

 ### Stream Wrapper Functionality